ethan-wickstrom/notez/docs/components/note-viewer.md

 ## Overview

 The `NoteViewer` component is responsible for displaying the title and content of the currently selected note.
-It fetches the selected note's data from the global application state, uses the `markdown-wasm` library to parse the Markdown content into HTML, and renders it within a styled container.
+It fetches the selected note's data from the global application state, uses the `md4w` library (a fast WebAssembly-based Markdown parser) to parse the Markdown content into HTML, and renders it within a styled container.

 ## Installation

 This component is part of the core application structure (`src/components/`) and does not require separate installation.
-It depends on the `markdown-wasm` library, which should be installed as a project dependency.
+It depends on the `md4w` library, which should be installed as a project dependency.

 ```typescript
 import { NoteViewer } from './note-viewer';